martintasker/handlib/doc/fx.md

 * not so small that it produces many points--otherwise noise is generated which won't help any downstream computations
 * not so small that it produces many points--otherwise performance will be affected

-The value $\delta s_0=0.05$ of the character size seems a reasonable choice given those criteria.
+The value $\delta s_0=0.05$ of the glyph size seems a reasonable choice given those criteria.

-But then "the character size" needs to be determined.
-It will help, in fact, if we normalize all characters to a unit-box before doing $s$-based re-sampling on them: the character as a whole (ie, all its strokes) must be normalized in size, to within a square bounding box, which encloses the longer dimension of the character exactly, and which centres the character in the other dimension.
-But, degenerate or pathological character forms, in particular dots or small strokes which might be a dot or comma or such, should not be scaled in this bounding-box manner but should be handled specially.
+But then "the glyph size" needs to be determined.
+It will help, in fact, if we normalize all glyphs to a unit-box before doing $s$-based re-sampling on them: the glyph as a whole (ie, all its strokes) must be normalized in size, to within a square bounding box, which encloses the longer dimension of the glyph exactly, and which centres the glyph in the other dimension.
+But, degenerate or pathological glyph forms, in particular dots or small strokes which might be a dot or comma or such, should not be scaled in this bounding-box manner but should be handled specially.

-So, prior to any stroke analysis in the unit-box domain, there needs to be whole-character analysis:
+So, prior to any stroke analysis in the unit-box domain, there needs to be whole-glyph analysis:

-* the whole character (not just strokes) needs to be scaled into the unit-box domain
+* the whole glyph (not just strokes) needs to be scaled into the unit-box domain
-* if the character comprises only a single stroke which is small in comparison to the writepad-box, then instead of scaling to unit dimensions, the character is scaled to sub-unit dimensions--say, 0.1 unit size
+* if the glyph comprises only a single stroke which is small in comparison to the writepad-box, then instead of scaling to unit dimensions, the glyph is scaled to sub-unit dimensions--say, 0.1 unit size

 And, when doing later stroke analysis in the unit-box domain, small strokes need to be handled specially: